Vortyne/pureRGB/README.md

 - Some sprites were changed to suit my taste: Gastly uses RG sprite, Gengar default sprite uses RG one and the alternative SW97, Golbat default sprite uses RB one and the alternative SW97, Exeggcute alternative sprite uses RG one & Exeggutor default sprite uses RG one and the alternative SW97.
 The front sprites options pages were updated to follow the new format and avoid confusion, so it's pretty clear.

+- Muk Special Stat raised to 100 in order to match GSC version.
+Now it's more bulky and hard to deal, speciall with Trainer EXP activated.

+- All three starters final evo were revamped to dual Dragon type in addition to their main types: Now Venusaur it's Grass/Dragon, Blastoise Water/Dragon and Charizard Fire/Dragon to make them more unique and valuable.
+Dragon Rage and Egg Bomb are Dragon moves in PureRGB so both were added to their learnsets following level up format of similar learnsets.

+- Krabby and Kingler are now Water/Normal types.
+Crabhammer it's their signature, exclusive move and Ground moves prior to PureRGB were replaced by Normal ones following vanilla criteria.
+Is still weak to Electric moves but it has now different strategies and powerful Normal STAB moves.

+- Added a splash of Physical Special Split for Crabhammer (now a Physical Water move) and Night Shade (now a Special Ghost type move already revamped in PureRGB, even more useful on this fork).

+- Gastly, Haunter and Gengar are now Ghost/Normal types.
+The only poison move he can learn aside from Toxic, Filthy Slam, was replaced by Wrap to gain trapping strategies.
+Is still fragile but not as it was due to original Poison dual type.

 ## Additional data

 **One Picture Worth Ten Thousand Words**